paypal/gorealis/README.md

 ## To Do
 * Create or import a custom transport that uses https://github.com/jmcvetta/napping to improve efficiency
 * Allow library to use ZK to find the master
+* End to end testing with Vagrant setup

 ## Contributions
 Contributions are very much welcome.
 Please raise an issue so that the contribution may be discussed before it's made.